-County Offaly: One arrest after 'violent incident'
+County Offaly: Teenager arrested after woman dies

 Appeal not to share footage

-It said the boy under arrest is 16 and he was known to the woman who died.
+It said the boy under arrest is 16.

 In a statement, a garda spokeswoman said officers were aware that "images from this incident are circulating on social media and messaging apps".